Temporomandibular disorders

 Continue reading below

-TMDs are thought to have a multifactorial aetiology but the pathophysiology is not well understood.
-The causes are likely to be complex and multifactorial, and may include:
+TMDs are believed to have a multifactorial aetiology, although the pathophysiology is not well understood.
+The causes are likely complex and varied, potentially including anatomical factors, such as internal derangement of the TMJ caused by disc displacement.

-Genetic risk factors have also been identified.
+Genetic risk factors have also been identified in TMDs.7

 Factors affecting muscles and joint function - myofascial pain and dysfunction